mikavir/casa-quest/README.md

 - **Logo**

-    - The logo prominently features a house alongside the name of the web application.
-This strategic implementation enables users to instantly connect the web application with the concept of houses, effectively targeting the house-hunting audience.
-This plays a pivotal role in establishing a strong brand identity, as users quickly recognize and associate the logo with the platform's core purpose.
+    - The logo displays a house next to the web application's name, forging an immediate connection with house-hunting.
+This strategic approach effectively targets the intended audience and plays a vital role in solidifying the brand identity.
+Users swiftly recognize and associate the logo with the platform's fundamental purpose.

 ![screenshot](documentation/feature/feature-logo.png)